OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 Instead, we will expose methods on ODataQueryOption that will enable developers to generate their orderby clauses for stable sorting.

 #### 3. Parameterizing the nextlink instead of using skiptoken?
 Currently, the developers not using the enable query attribute generate the next link by using GetNextPageLink extension method on the request.
-Considering that the data source can even be linq incompatible, I am not sure how this will look like for such developers.
+Considering that the data source can even be linq incompatible, this will be a significant deviation from the current implementation for such developers.
-Moreover, the need to filter the results based on a certain value fits more into the QueryOption paradigm.
+Moreover, the need to filter the results based on a certain value fits more into the QueryOption paradigm and makes it more suitable for customers supporting linq.